cngjsskaisme/NUGUMate/README.md

 # Voicelog with NUGU
- You can also see the description of this project at https://ko.overleaf.com/read/mgsvwfwgvqjb .
+ You can also see the our latest description of this project at https://ko.overleaf.com/read/mgsvwfwgvqjb .